alovajs/alovajs.github.io/api/method.md

 ## method.url

-The url to create a method instance.
+The URL to create a method instance.

 - **Type**